Lyall/MGSHDFix/README.md

 - Fixes invisible shell casing in cutscenes.
 - Fixes hostages having incorrectly colored hands in Shell 1 Core.
 (Requires MGS2 Community Bugfix Compilation) [PR #247](https://github.com/ShizCalev/MGSHDFix/pull/247)
 - Fixes incorrect screen texture during a Shell 1 core cutscene.
 (Requires MGS2 Community Bugfix Compilation) [PR #247](https://github.com/ShizCalev/MGSHDFix/pull/247)
+- Restores crossfade camera transitions.
+- Restores overcranked (slow-motion) cinematic camera transitions (Plant opening, Fortune's intro cutscene, several others).
+- Restores PS2 motion blur / motion trails.
+- Restores out-of-focus (concentration) camera blur.
+- Restores heat distortion effects in numerous cutscenes (helicopter heat exhaust, Solidus heat mirage, etc.)
+- Restores multiple underwater screen distortion effects.
+- Restores bloodstains on guards & RAY units when shot.
+- Restores scope distortion when using the PSG-1 / PSG-1T.
+- Restores water droplets on the camera during first-person-view cutscenes.
+- Restores several invisible water splash effects.
+- Fully restores Name, Date of Birth, and Bloodtype entry screens, and the end-game dogtag.
+- Fixed cigarette smoke in the Tanker intro not acting like smoke.
+- Fixed RAY's eye trails being misaligned during the final Arsenal cutscene.
+- Fixed sun god-rays / flare not rendering properly in several cutscenes.
+(This made the oil cloud during the underwater part of the Plant opening cutscene seem invisible.)
+- Restored alternative voice lines when Snake is taking photos in Holds 3.
+- Restored the Main Menu's voiceovers & Action Level selection screens.
+- Fixed Fortune's railgun having corrupt geometry (which looked like a smoke cloud) when fired.
+- Fixed Fortune's railgun arcing effects not scaling with resolution.
+- Fixed incorrect lighting on several posters & lockers/doors.
+- Corrected a camera jitter issue during in-game demos (such as viewing the Soldier at the very start of Plant) which was obvious at high resolution.
+- Fixed a model lighting bound calculation bug introduced by the 2011 HD Collection, which caused a green tint on the computers in the Shell 1 Core B2 Computer Room and left numerous models throughout Arsenal unshaded.
+- Fixed a 60 FPS camera-sync issue which caused the Kasatka's rotor blades to appear static / not moving during cutscenes.
+- Fixed the laser on several guns being incorrectly positioned compared to their laser aiming module.
+- Fixed Raiden's holster not updating when the M9 is equipped.
+- Corrected Snake's hair rendering order; Snake's hair is no longer see-through / rendering behind itself, removing the need for the separate Snake hair fix mod.
+- Fixed Snake visibly teleporting during the Tanker intro cutscene.
+- Fixed Snake's optical camo breaking effect's rotation during the Tanker intro cutscene.
+- Fixed MG Ray's eye sprites being massive / having blown out bloom.
+- Fixed a broken voice line in Deck 2's pipe-falling mini-cutscene.
+- Made Snake's holster functional.
+(His holster always had an extra handgun in it, even when unarmed.
+Requires MGS2 Community Bugfix Compilation)
+- Fixed Solidus not being visible when viewed from a malfunctioning RAY unit's POV.
+(Requires MGS2 Community Bugfix Compilation)

 #### MGS3 Specific Bug Fixes:
 - Restores the PlayStation 2's original cutscene camera/viewport height, fixing the 2011 HD Collection bug that cropped roughly the bottom 10% of the image in all cutscenes.
 (Notably, this issue was officially fixed in both the 3DS remake and Delta.)
 - Fixes water reflections (MGS3).
 See [PR #71](https://github.com/ShizCalev/MGSHDFix/pull/71) for a breakdown of the issue.
 - Fixes Depth of Field / blur post processing effects not scaling with resolution.
+	- Depth of field rendering has been upgraded to utilize a gaussian pyramid to clean up PS2 sampling artifacts. ♥
+- Restored cutscene film-grain rendering during low-light camera shots.

 ## Logging / Warnings for Common Configuration Issues
 - Warnings for common mod compatibility & installation issues - which often result in crashes.
 - Warnings if your game's audio is muted via the game's main launcher.
 - Logging for Steam Input's controller status (ie detected controllers, keybinds, ect.)
+- Added a warning if Windows Multi-Plane Overlay is disabled, which can cause DirectX games to freeze/crash when alt-tabbing.

 ## Installation